 Smithsonian American Art Museum Research Fellowships

 The Smithsonian American Art Museum (SAAM) and its Renwick Gallery invite applications to its premier fellowship program, the oldest and largest in the world for the study of American art.
-Scholars from any discipline who are researching topics that engage the art, craft, and visual culture of the United States are encouraged to apply, as are those who foreground new perspectives, materials, and methodologies.
+Scholars from any discipline whose research engages the art, craft, and visual culture of the United States are encouraged to apply, as are those who foreground new perspectives, materials, and methodologies.
 Fellowships are residential and support full-time research in the Smithsonian collections.
-SAAM is devoted to advancing inclusive excellence in the discipline of art history and in higher education more broadly, and therefore encourages candidates who identify as members of historically underrepresented groups to apply.
+SAAM is devoted to advancing excellence in art history and encourages candidates from all backgrounds to apply.

-The museum hosts a number of fellows each year through the Smithsonian Institution Fellowship Program (SIFP), and also awards its own named fellowships to candidates from this general pool.
-All candidates should apply to the SIFP by the November 1st deadline.
+The museum hosts a number of fellows each year through Smithsonian-sponsored fellowship programs and awards its own named fellowships.

 - The Will Barnet Foundation Fellowship is awarded biennially and funds a full year of research on a topic related to American modern art, including its influence on later generations.